CcProfessor/ProfData/core/rules/sockets/import.md

 ONDE:

-1- No Fetch do Target no Login
+1- No Fetch do Target no Login // Ou na controller quando o fetch chama a controller

-2- No Fetch do Player, dentro do target
+2- No Fetch do Player, dentro do target // O mesmo de cima

-3- No Fetch do Target ao enviar códigos
+3- No Fetch do Target ao enviar códigos // O mesmo de cima